The pitfalls of an overreliance on the International Criminal Court

 Yet where organisations already attempt to engage in such activities, they often face less political will or difficulty in garnering donor support and reaching the top of international human rights NGOs advocacy agendas, which remain resolutely focused on judicial responses to violence and atrocities.
 Pursuing a broader justice agenda would not only contribute to avoiding impunity gaps resulting from ICC or SCC-CAR acquittals, but also enable the development of justice policies that are responsive to the multilayered conceptions of justice that tend to exist on the ground, and which are not reducible to criminal prosecutions.
 It is time that we move away from the naïve fiction that the ICC alone provides a sufficient and superior justice response to atrocities.
 For sure, implementing multiple justice mechanisms comes with challenges and political or resource constraints may sometimes make sequencing of justice policies a necessity.
 But there is at present no empirical evidence that sequencing in se or prioritizing trials over other justice instruments is more effective.
 Thus, while Bemba’s acquittal does not signal the end of the ICC, it will hopefully encourage us to move away from an ICC-dominated conception of justice.

-Valerie Arnould is Senior Research Fellow with the Africa Programme at the Egmont – Royal Institute for International Relations and a Research Associate at the Leuven Institute of Criminology, KU Leuven.
+Valerie Arnould is Senior Research Fellow with the Africa Programme at the Egmont – Royal Institute for International Relations and a Affiliated Senior Researcher at the Leuven Institute of Criminology, KU Leuven.
 She holds a PhD in War Studies from King’s College London.
 Her research interests are transitional justice, the politics of international justice, and political and security dynamics in Central Africa.